Femia > Health Library > Pregnancy > Pregnancy week by week > 5 Weeks pregnant: A sneak peek into early baby development and symptoms

 - Frequent urination: Increased blood flow to the kidneys and hormonal shifts may cause a more frequent need to urinate, though not everyone will notice this symptom at this stage.

+At 5 weeks of pregnancy, when symptoms such as nausea and fatigue become more pronounced, a pregnancy app can help you keep track of your symptoms.
 Remember, it’s perfectly normal for symptoms to vary.
 If you have concerns about how you’re feeling, consider reaching out to a healthcare provider for personalized advice.

 👉Find out more: 4 Weeks pregnant: Symptoms, fetal size, and health tips